 Traditional bank branches finished in third rank, with just 18 percent of Americans reporting they do most of their banking in branches.

 Segmenting the ABA data highlights how much the popularity of these top three methods varies across generations.

-See related:Online banking is still tops, but mobile surges, Banks add virtual tellers as branch numbers shrink, Online and mobile banking statistics No cards required: new ATMs more accessible to disabled
+See related:Online banking is still tops, but mobile surges, Infographic: Mobile banking coming up from behind, Online and mobile banking statistics No cards required: new ATMs more accessible to disabled

 With consumers age 65 and older, online banking is their runaway favorite, with more than half (52 percent) reporting it’s their most frequent method.
 Yet, 27 percent still primarily bank at a physical branch.
 Mobile was selected by just 9 percent in this age bracket.